HARTFORD, CT (WFSB) - The U.S. Virgin Islands were added to Connecticut's travel advisory list on Tuesday.

 A constantly updated list can be found on the state's website here.

-WEEKLY CONNECTICUT TRAVEL ADVISORY UPDATE:➡️Added to impacted locations: Puerto Rico➡️Removed from impacted locations: CA, HI, MD, MN, NV, OHIf you're entering Connecticut from these locations, you need to quarantine 14 days.
-See full list ⬇️ https://t.co/lMJvc6PkFa— Governor Ned Lamont (@GovNedLamont) September 15, 2020
+WEEKLY CONNECTICUT TRAVEL ADVISORY UPDATE:➡️Added to impacted locations: Vermont➡️No states/territories removed this weekIf you're entering Connecticut from these locations, you need to quarantine 14 days.
+See full list ⬇️ https://t.co/gZjVfum7Wt— Governor Ned Lamont (@GovNedLamont) November 17, 2020

-Over the summer, it was implemented that travelers are now required to fill out an online form so the state can track where they are going to quarantine.
+Earlier in the summer, the governor also announced that travelers are now required to fill out an online form so the state can track where they are going to quarantine.

 A fine of $1,000 may also be issued to those who violate the quarantine.
 People traveling to New York from listed states already face a fine of $2,000 if they don't comply.